 Our Story

 On June 17, 2024, the Indigenous Justice Centre of Alberta (IJC) had our opening ceremony at the Harley Hotchkiss Park.
-We had a teepee erected in the western quadrant; this placement puts the teepee in front of the Calgary Courthouse.
-This provided a visual acknowledgement of
+This formally launched our work to community to highlight our role in the justice sector and within community.

 -2.jpg)